Monty Norman: James Bond Theme

 Norman is best known for writing the "James Bond Theme", the signature theme of the James Bond franchise, and the score to the first James Bond film, Dr. No. Norman received royalty payments for the theme from 1962 on.
 However, as the producers were dissatisfied with Norman's arrangement, John Barry re-arranged the theme.
-Barry later claimed that it was actually he who wrote the theme, but Norman won two different libel actions against Barry's claim he was the composer, the last against The Sunday Times in 2001.
+Barry later claimed that it was actually he who wrote the theme, but Norman won two different libel actions refuting Barry's claim that he was the composer, the last against The Sunday Times in 2001.
 In the made-for-DVD documentary Inside Dr. No, Norman performed a music piece that he wrote for an unproduced stage musical based on A House for Mr Biswas several years earlier, entitled "Bad Sign, Good Sign", that he claimed resembles the melody of the "James Bond Theme" in several places.

-Norman collected around £485,000 in royalties between 1976 and 1999 for the use of the theme since Dr. No.
+Norman collected around £485,000 or $600,000 in royalties between 1976 and 1999 for the use of the theme since Dr. No.